haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/project/project-integrate-blackfire.md

 Add route information on the Blackfire Magento Cloud integration page:

 1. Locate step 5 and enter the default route.
 It should look like `https://example.com/`或`http://*.{default}/`.
 If you leave this field blank, we will try the following keys in this order: `https://{default}/`, `https://www.{default}/`, `http://{default}/`, `http://www.{default}/`.
 2. If you use a wildcard `*` in step 5 for the default rote, you need to enter a resolved value for the `*` value in step 6.
-Otherwise, leave step 6 empty.
-For example, if you specified the route key `https://*.{default}` in step 5, you would need you to specify a route placeholder in step 6.
+Otherwise, leave step 6 empty. 例如， if you specified the route key `https://*.{default}` in step 5, you would need you to specify a route placeholder in step 6.

 If adding a route to Blackfire, make sure to add the default route to `routes.yaml`: